Marc Maron: A Life Fueled By 'Panic And Dread'

 Louis C.K. and Maron had been friends coming up together in the comedy world, but the friendship had foundered as Louis C.K.'s career took off and Maron's stalled.
 The two talked it out on Maron's podcast, and a version of the conversation later showed up in a scene in Louis C.K.'s show, Louie.

-Now Maron has parlayed the success of his podcast into Maron, a television show based on his life; it debuts May 3 on the IFC Channel.
+Now Maron has parlayed the success of his podcast into the IFC Channel's Maron, a television show based on his life.
 And he has a memoir, Attempting Normal,in which he says he wishes his imagination was fueled by something other than panic and dread — though he says not to worry too much about that observation.

 "I think I've been mischaracterized a bit as a guy who gets off on his own misery," he says.
 "I think that misery, for people that are incredibly anxious or frightened, is something consistent.
 I think that obsession sometimes works as almost a spirituality.